 Athletes attempt to toss either a 56 pound weight for men or a 28 pound weight for women, with an attached handle over a horizontal bar using only one hand.
 Each athlete is allowed three attempts at each height.
 Successful clearance of the height allows the athlete to advance to next round at a greater height.
 The competition is determined by the highest successful toss with fewest misses used to break tie scores.

-A burlap sack, or sheaf, filled with hay or twine, weighing 16 or 20 pounds for the men and 10 or 12 pounds for the women is tossed vertically with a pitchfork over a raised bar.
+A burlap sack, or sheaf, filled with hay or twine, weighing 16 or 20 pounds for the men and 10 or 12 pounds for the women is tossed vertically with a modified pitchfork over a raised bar.

 The progression and scoring of this event is similar to the weight over the bar.